 • Even though a discipline might be the least severe, it is still a discipline that affects a nurse professionally

-Despite the high degree of attention on HIPAA, it is unfortunate that still majority-of-providers-fail-to-fully-comply-with-HIPAA-right-of-access.
+Despite the high degree of attention on HIPAA, it is unfortunate that still majority of providers fail to fully comply with HIPAA right of access.
 As learned from this case, ignorance is not an excuse to escape the penalties for violation – and those are becoming more severe.